 The 2500 Power Wagon edition holds a 5.7-liter Hemi V-8 that cranks out 345 hp and 375 pounds-feet of torque.
 Either a six-speed manual gearbox or a five-speed automatic can be installed.
 Special features include locking front and rear differentials, an electronically disconnecting front sway bar and a custom-built 12,000-pound winch.
 Polished, forged-aluminum 17-inch wheels hold 33-inch BFGoodrich tires.

 Regular 2500 pickups are available with a diesel engine or the Hemi V-8.
-Serving as a replacement for the Cummins 5.9-liter turbo-diesel inline-six-cylinder beginning in January 2007, a newly optional Cummins 6.7-liter turbo-diesel inline-six develops 350 hp and 610 pounds-feet of torque (650 with the new six-speed automatic transmission).
+An optional Cummins 6.7-liter turbo-diesel inline-six develops 350 hp and 610 pounds-feet of torque (650 with the six-speed automatic transmission).

-Ram 2500 pickups with the regular cab have an 8-foot cargo bed, ride a 140.5-inch wheelbase and measure 229.7 inches long overall.
+Ram 2500 pickups with the regular cab have an 8-foot cargo bed, ride a 140.5-inch wheelbase and measure 227.7 inches long overall.
 Quad Cab models come with either a 6.3- or 8-foot cargo bed and ride a 140.5- or 160.5-inch wheelbase.
 All heavy-duty Ram models have a Sweptline (slab-sided) cargo bed.
-A remote starter is optional for 2007.
+A 7-by-10-inch trailer tow mirror is now standard.

 A Ram 2500 with the Hemi V-8 sounds and feels like a muscle car when pushed, though it settles down quietly for ordinary use.
 Performance is this Ram's strong point, but it's accompanied by a seriously lumpy ride over uneven pavement.
 Steering is confident for a full-size pickup, but the back wheels spin easily on wet pavement when the bed is empty.